Smooth profinite groups, I: geometrizing Kummer theory: -equivariant constructions.

 \end{defi}

 \begin{rem} In the previous Definition, the largest open subgroup through which $g \mapsto \phi_g$ factors may be much smaller than the kernel of the action of $G$ on $S$. \end{rem}

-\begin{rem} In short, a $(G,\mathcal O_S)$-Module is the data of a quasi-coherent $\mathcal O_S$-Module, equipped with a semilinear (naive) action of $G$.\\ For $G$ finite, a $G$-line bundle is a $G$-linearized line bundle over $S$, in the sense of Mumford's Geometric Invariant Theory. \end{rem}
+\begin{rem} In short, a $(G,\mathcal O_S)$-module is the data of a quasi-coherent $\mathcal O_S$-module, equipped with a semilinear (naive) action of $G$.\\ For $G$ finite, a $G$-line bundle is a $G$-linearized line bundle over $S$, in the sense of Geometric Invariant Theory \cite[Chapter 1 §3]{Mum}. \end{rem}

 \begin{rem} Assume that $X=\Spec(A)$ is an affine $G$-scheme.
 In other words, $A$ is a commutative ring, endowed with a naive action of $G$.
 We then use the denomination $(G,A)$-module (resp. $(G,A)$-bundle) for a $(G,\mathcal O_S)$-module (resp. a $(G,\mathcal O_S)$-bundle).
-A $(G,A)$-module is the data of an $A$-module $M$, equipped with a semilinear (naive) action of $G$.
-Formula for the "semi" part of linearity: for all $g \in G,$ $a \in A$ and $m \in M$.\\ In particular, if $G$ is "the" absolute Galois group of a field $F$, and if $A=\F_p$, a $(G,A)$-Module is then a Galois representation of the field $F$, with $\mathbb{F}_p$ coefficients. \end{rem} \begin{rem} Assume that $G$ is a finite group, acting on the commutative ring $A$.
-There are two extreme cases. \begin{itemize} \item {The group $G$ acts trivially on $A$.
-Then, a $(G,A)$-Module $M$, such that $M =A^d$ as an $A$-module, is a representation in the usual sense. } \item{The group $G$ acts freely on $\Spec(A)$.
+A $(G,A)$-module is the data of an $A$-module $M$, equipped with a semilinear action of $G$.
+The `semi' part of linearity means that for all $g \in G,$ $a \in A$ and $m \in M$.\\ In particular, if $G$ is the absolute Galois group of a field $F$ and if $A=\F_p$, a $(G,A)$-module is a Galois representation of the field $F$, with $\mathbb{F}_p$ coefficients. \end{rem} \begin{rem} Let $G$ be a finite group, acting on a ring $A$.
+Consider two cases. \begin{enumerate} \item The $G$-action on $A$ is trivial.
+Then, a $(G,A)$-module $M$ such that $M =A^d$ as an $A$-module, is the same thing, as a continuous representation

+\item The $G$-action on $\Spec(A)$ is free.
 Set $B:=H^0(G,A)$.
-Then, $B/A$ is a $G$-Galois algebra, and by Speiser's Lemma, the category of $(G,A)$-modules is equivalent to that of $B$-modules, via the assignment with quasi-inverse } \end{itemize} When trying to prove a "natural" property of $(G,A)$-modules, for an arbitrary $G$-action on $A$, it is advisable to check first, if it holds true in these two extreme cases.
-If it does, it is then likely to hold true in general. \end{rem}
+Then, $B/A$ is a $G$-Galois algebra.
+By Speiser's Lemma (\cite{GS}, Lemma 2.3.8), the category of $(G,A)$-modules is equivalent to that of $B$-modules, via the assignment